Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-external-link"></i> Where the from

 The following screen will appear as the AutoConnect menu when you access to **AutoConnect root URL** via `http://{localIP}/_ac`. (eg. `http://172.217.28.1/_ac`) It is a top page of AutoConnect which shows the current WiFi connection statistics.
-To invoke the AutoConnect menu, you can t tap <i class="fa fa-bars"></i> at right on top.
+To invoke the AutoConnect menu, you can tap <i class="fa fa-bars"></i> at right on top.

 <img src="images/ac.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />